-3.5 Planar Binary Pairwise Graphs.
 Finally, we address the problem of reducing an arbitrary factor graph to planar form.
-Planar graphs are defined as graphs that can be drawn in a plane (\mathbb{R}^2) without any crossing edges.
-This condition is equivalent to forbidding K_5 and $K{3,3}$ graph minors (see Wagner's theorem in Wagner, 1937, or Kuratowski's theorem of Kuratowski, 1930).
+Planar graphs are defined as graphs which can be drawn in a plane $(\mathbb{R}^2)$ without any crossing edges.
+This condition is equivalent to forbidding $K_5$ and $K{3,3}$ graph minors (see "Wagner's theorem" of Wagner (1937), or "Kuratowski's theorem" of Kuratowski (1930)).
 Planar graphs have a number of special properties.
 For instance, a closed non-self-intersecting path splits a planar graph into two components, in analogy to the Jordan curve theorem.
-Also, a planar graph has a naturally defined dual, which is also planar.
-The planar separator theorem (Ungar, 1951) may be used to engineer efficient divide-and-conquer algorithms for planar graphs.
+Also, a planar graph has a naturally-defined "dual" which is also planar.
+The "planar separator theorem" (Ungar, 1951) may be used to engineer efficient divide-and-conquer algorithms for planar graphs.

-It seems useful to consider the possibility of reducing MI on general graphs to MI on planar graphs, partly because of the existence of a handful of results that apply to MI on planar graphs and also because, due to the special properties of planar graphs, one might anticipate that more of these results may be derived in the future.
+It seems useful to consider the possibility of reducing MI on general graphs to MI on planar graphs, partly because of the existence of a handful of results which apply to MI on planar graphs, and also because, due to the special properties of planar graphs, one might anticipate that more of these results may be derived in the future.
 If we allow planar graphs to have variables with arbitrarily large domain, then the reduction task is straightforward.
-We just reduce the graph to pairwise form, draw the resulting graph in two dimensions (with an edge for each factor), and introduce a new variable wherever two edges cross.
-The new variable encodes the values at an arbitrarily chosen end point of each of the two original edges:
+We just reduce the graph to pairwise form, draw the resulting graph in two dimensions (with an edge for each factor) and introduce a new variable wherever two edges cross.
+The new variable encodes the values at an arbitrarily chosen endpoint of each of the two original edges:

-In the above notation, the pairwise factor in the right-hand diagram between the new (j, l) variable and j enforces consistency between x_j and $x{(j,l)}$, and similarly for the factor between (j, l) and l (in both cases, this is indicated with a double tic).
-The domain of $x{(j,l)}$ is just $X_j \times X_l$.
-The new factors between i and (j, l) and between k and (j, l) are filled with copies of the entries of ψ{ij} and ψ{kl} , respectively, similarly to the factors in the pairwise reduction theorem (theorem 4).
+In the above notation, the pairwise factor in the right-hand diagram between the new (j, l) variable and j enforces consistency between $x_j$ and $x{(j,l)}$ ; similarly for the factor between (j, l) and l (in both cases this is indicated with a double tic).
+The domain of $x{(j,l)}$ is just $\mathcal{X}j \times \mathcal{X}l$ .
+The new factors between i and (j, l) and between k and (j, l) are filled with copies of the entries of $\psi{ij}$ and $\psi{kl}$ , respectively, similarly to the factors in the pairwise reduction theorem (Theorem 4).
 It is possible to show that the new graph is at most quadratic in the size of the old.
 This proves:

 Theorem 16.
-Planar pairwise factor graphs are universal.
+Planar pairwise factor graphs are universal

-Since the model size is linear in the number of edges and four new edges may be introduced for each pair of crossing edges, the complexity of this reduction is $O(n^2)$.
+Since the model size is linear in the number of edges, and four new edges may be introduced for each pair of crossing edges, the complexity of this reduction is $O(n^2)$ .

 Finding a reduction for the binary pairwise planar case is more difficult since only two values can be used to propagate data across an intersection.
-Inference in binary pairwise planar graphs was shown to be NP-hard by Barahona (1982), which suggests that there could be a way to reduce ordinary factor graphs to binary pairwise planar factor graphs.
-Such a reduction would be of interest because of the existence of a number of results that apply only to the planar binary pairwise case, in approximate inference and statistical physics (see section 2.2).
+Inference in binary pairwise planar graphs was shown to be NP-hard by Barahona (1982) which suggests that there could be a way to reduce ordinary factor graphs to binary pairwise planar factor graphs.
+Such a reduction would be of interest because of the existence of a number of results which apply only to the planar binary pairwise case, in approximate inference and statistical physics (section 2.2).

-To start, it is not difficult to effect such a reduction in a limit:
+To start with, it is not difficult to effect such a reduction in a limit:

 Theorem 17.
-Planar binary pairwise factor graphs are almost universal.
+Planar binary pairwise factor graphs are almost universal

 Proof.
-Reduce the graph to binary pairwise form as described above and replace each pair of crossed edges with the following subgraph, using softXOR 3-wise factors of strength m, implemented in binary via the Leisink construction.
+Reduce the graph to binary pairwise form as described above, and replace each pair of crossed edges with the following subgraph, using soft-XOR 3-wise factors of strength m, implemented in binary via the Leisink construction (page 28).